Usuy-Leon/Cover_Slips_thickness_Detector/README.md

 Remarkably, the same gauge built more than 70 years ago was still in use in Inoué’s laboratory half a century later a small but elegant example of his ingenuity in combining optical precision with practical design.

-# 3D Version:  Shinya-blades thickness Detector
+# 3D Version: thickness Detector

 This is a tribute to the great Shinya Inoue, but also a 3D STL file designed to be used for microscopy enthusiast and professionals.